nepo-dev/nepo.dev/src/posts/librarian-tools-for-more-civilized-age.md

 In the digital world we could have an API or program failing because we entered the wrong parameters.
 Or, if we have a long chain of different pieces
-(which could be another definition of what a computer or the Internet is), it could be any of those pieces failing.
+(which sounds like a generic definition of what a computer or the Internet is), it could be any of those pieces failing.

 What this means is most of the times